Trillium grandiflorum: Taxonomy

 Trillium grandiflorum was first described by André Michaux in 1803 as variety grandiflorum of Trillium rhomboideum, a species now regarded as a synonym of Trillium erectum var. erectum.
 Michaux described the variety as having broadly rhombic leaves, large white petals, and black fruit.
 The epithet grandiflorum means "large-flowered", a name that well describes Michaux's variety.
 In 1805, Richard Anthony Salisbury elevated the variety to a full species.
 As a consequence, and partially by accident, Trillium grandiflorum is commonly known as the large-flowered white trillium.

-Trillium grandiflorum is a member of Trillium subgenus Trillium, the subgenus of pedicellate-flowered trilliums.
-Along with T. ovatum, it is one of the closest relatives to subgenus Sessilium, the sessile-flowered trilliums.
+As of March 2023, the name Trillium grandiflorum (Michx.)
+Salisb. is widely recognized.
+The species is a member of the Grandiflorum group, a group of species typified by Trillium grandiflorum itself.
+The group, which also includes Trillium nivale and Trillium ovatum, is sister to a clade comprising subgenus Sessilia (the sessile-flowered trilliums) and subgenus Delostylis (the Catesbaei group).

 As of November 2021, Plants of the World Online (POWO) lists 20 synonyms for Trillium grandiflorum.
 Although POWO accepts no infraspecific names, numerous varieties and forms have been described.
 Of these, perhaps the best known is Trillium grandiflorum f. roseum Farw., which was described by Oliver Atkins Farwell in 1920.
 The flower of forma roseum opens a striking salmon-pink instead of the more typical white.
 The pink color of the form is warmer and more attractive than the pink induced by aging.
 It occurs rarely throughout the range of the species, except along the Blue Ridge Mountains of Virginia where it is locally frequent.
 The epithet roseum means "rose-like, rose-colored", and so the form is sometimes called the rose trillium.